-For a decade and a half, we have worked to contain upfront development costs while adding new policy initiatives that can increase costs.
+For a decade and a half, we have worked to contain upfront development costs while adding new priorities that can increase costs.
 Given the shortage of affordable housing, limited resources, and the need to do more, cost containment will remain a critical issue.
-Since many of the cost drivers are outside the direct control of the agency and driven by other stakeholders, we will continue to pursue multiple strategies in the affordable housing development process.
+While many of the cost drivers are outside the direct control of the Agency or driven by the market, we will continue to pursue multiple strategies to contain costs.

-400 Wabasha Street North, Suite 400 St. Paul, MN 55102 651.296.7608 | 800.657.3769 | mnhousing.gov
+400 Wabasha St. N., Suite 400 St. Paul, MN 55102 651.296.7608 | 800.657.3769 | mnhousing.gov